vijayjohnasirvatham-star/sales-data-analysis-sql/README.md

 Sales Data Analysis using SQL

-📌 Project Overview
+Project Overview:
-This project analyzes sales data using SQL to extract meaningful business insights such as revenue trends, customer behavior, and product performance.
+This project analyzes e-commerce sales data using SQL to extract actionable business insights related to revenue, customer behavior, product performance, and sales trends.

+The goal is to simulate real-world data analysis tasks performed by a data analyst.

-🧱 Database Schema
+Database Schema:
-- Customers
-- Orders
-- Order Items
-- Products

-🔍 Key Analysis Performed
+The project uses a relational database with the following tables:

+customers – customer details
+orders – order-level information order_items – products within each order products – product details and pricing

+Revenue Analysis:
+- What is the total revenue generated?
-- Total revenue calculation
+- How much revenue does each product contribute?
+- What percentage of total revenue comes from each product?

+Customer Analysis:
+- How many orders has each customer placed?
+- Who are the top customers by spending?
-- Top customers by spending
+- How can customers be segmented based on spending behavior?
-- Most sold products
-- Monthly revenue trends
+- Which customers have never placed any orders?
-- Repeat vs new customers
+- Which customers are repeat customers?

+Product Analysis:
+- What are the top 3 revenue-generating products?

+Order Analysis:
+- What is the total value of each order?
-- Average order value
+- What is the average order value (AOV)?
+- Which orders are above average value?

+Time-Based Analysis:
+- How does revenue change month over month?
+- What is the month-over-month growth rate?

-🛠️ Skills Used
+Skills Demonstrated:
-- SQL Joins (INNER, LEFT)
+- SQL Joins (INNER JOIN, LEFT JOIN)
 - Aggregations (SUM, COUNT, AVG)
-- Subqueries
+- Subqueries and Common Table Expressions (CTEs)
-- Window Functions (DENSE_RANK)
+- Window Functions (LAG, DENSE_RANK)
-- Grouping & Filtering (GROUP BY, HAVING)

-📊 Outcome
+- CASE statements for customer segmentation
+- Handling edge cases (NULL values, division by zero)

+Key Insights:
+- Identified top-performing products contributing the highest revenue
+- Segmented customers into high-value and low-value groups based on spending
+- Detected repeat customers and analyzed their behavior
+- Measured average order value to understand purchasing patterns
+- Analyzed monthly revenue trends and growth rate

+Project Structure:
+sales-sql-project/
+│
+├── schema.sql -- Database structure
+├── data.sql -- Sample dataset
+├── queries.sql -- SQL analysis queries
+└── README.md -- Project documentation

+Conclusion:
-This project demonstrates the ability to analyze relational data and solve real-world business problems using SQL.
+This project demonstrates the ability to analyze structured data using SQL and derive meaningful business insights.
+It reflects practical data analysis skills required for entry-level data analyst roles.